dimaweber/datasciencecoursera/Readme.md

 ## Code book

-* activity -- activioty name (one of walking, walking upstraits, walking downstraits, sitting, standing, laying)
+* activity -- activity name (one of walking, walking upstraits, walking downstraits, sitting, standing, laying)
 * subject -- subject id (from 1 to 30)

 Other variables come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.